Skip to content

 The deepest reason self-tracking helps in chronic illness is statistical.
 Single-point measurements are noisy.
 A single result, taken on a single morning after a single night of variable sleep, captures a great deal about that morning and very little about the underlying pattern.
 Treated as a verdict, it's almost always misread.
 The same reading in context — as the eighth dot in a six-month series — is a different object.
 It's a sample from a distribution you can see.

 The clinical literature on patient-reported outcomes has been quietly converging on the same conclusion.
-In a landmark trial in JAMA, Basch and colleagues randomised patients receiving chemotherapy for metastatic solid tumours to either standard care or a self-reporting arm in which patients logged twelve common symptoms regularly through a web tool.
-The self-reporting arm lived five months longer, used the emergency room less, and reported better quality of life (Basch, Deal, Dueck et al., 2017).
-The mechanism wasn't magic — the data made symptom drift visible to the care team earlier, which made earlier action possible.
+In a landmark randomised trial, Basch and colleagues assigned patients receiving chemotherapy for metastatic solid tumours to either usual care or a self-reporting arm in which patients logged twelve common symptoms regularly through a web-based tool.
+In the initial trial report, the self-reporting arm had better health-related quality of life and fewer emergency-room visits (34% vs 41% at one year) than usual care;1 a later overall-survival analysis of the same trial found the self-reporting arm also lived about five months longer (median survival 31.2 vs 26.0 months).2 The mechanism wasn't magic — the data made symptom drift visible to the care team earlier, which made earlier action possible.
 The lesson generalises: a continuous record beats a single snapshot, and the people taking the record are the ones living the symptoms.

 A broader literature has formalised this idea under the umbrella of digital biomarkers — objective, repeatable measurements collected through everyday devices that index a physiologic or behavioural process.
-Coravos and colleagues' 2019 framing paper in npj Digital Medicine lays out what makes one worth taking seriously: a clear definition of what it measures, a calibration story for how it's collected, and validation against an established reference where possible (Coravos, Goldsack, Karlin et al., 2019).
-Not everything you measure at home meets that bar.
+Coravos, Khozin and Mandl's 2019 framing paper in npj Digital Medicine lays out what makes one worth taking seriously: a clear definition of what it measures, verification of how the data is collected (its accuracy, precision, and reliability), and validation against an established clinical reference where possible.3 Not everything you measure at home meets that bar.
 Contrast sensitivity, measured with a calibrated tool on the same setup over time, meets enough of it to be useful as a tracking signal — not as a diagnostic test.

 The practical takeaway is modest.
 When you bring eight monthly data points to a clinician, the conversation shifts from "how are you doing?" to "here's what's changed since last time we looked."
 That isn't a small shift.